Kathryn-Jie/analysis_of_work_place_risk/Slides.md

 <xsmall>4.
 What are the correlation features between the incident agents and number of injuries?</xsmall><br>

 **Objectives**<br>
 <xsmall>1.
-Identify workplace risk of injuries and determine whether an employee may be at risk.</xsmall><br>
+To identify workplace risk of injuries and determine whether an employee may be at risk.</xsmall><br>
 <xsmall>2.
-Provide an early warning signal to both employer and employee especially industries with disproportionately high fatality rates.</xsmall><br>
+To provide an early warning signal to both employer and employee especially industries with disproportionately high fatality rates.</xsmall><br>
 <xsmall>3.
-Establish a safe workplace for long term measure.</xsmall><br>
+To establish a safe workplace for long term measure.</xsmall><br>
 <xsmall>4.
-Protect employer's most valuable asset which is the employees.</xsmall><br>
+To protect employer's most valuable asset which is the employees.</xsmall><br>

 Data Science Process
 ========================================================
-type:prompt
+type:exclaim

 **1. Asking a Question**<br>
 <xsmall>Do employees know enough about the risks in the workplace?</xsmall><br>